Although Freemasonry originated in the West, with the spread of European empires Freemasonry also spread globally in the 17th and 18th centuries.

 This is by no means a comprehensive list as there are numerous other Freemasons from Asia and Africa who accomplished notable tasks and can be considered an inspiration to other brothers.

-As mentioned above in the article, Freemasonry primarily being a movement which arose in the West is present across all countries.
+As mentioned above in the article, Freemasonry primarily being a movement that arose in the West is present across all countries.